Common Reasons Life Insurance Claims Are Denied and How to Avoid Them

 Modern "InsurTech" platforms make it easy to sign up, but the lack of a human agent means administrative errors go unnoticed.
 If a notification email goes to a spam folder and a payment is missed, the policy enters a "pending lapse" status.
 Without a secondary addressee on file, the policyholder may never know their coverage has ceased until it is too late.

-Strategic Solutions for Guaranteed Claim Approval
+Solutions for Approval

 To ensure a seamless claim process, transparency must be your guiding principle.
 Start by utilizing tools like the MIB Consumer File to see what data insurers already have on you.
 By reviewing your own medical data before applying, you can ensure your application matches the "official" record.
 If you have a complex medical history, work with an independent brokerage like Policygenius or SelectQuote, as they can shop your profile to multiple carriers to find one that is "friendly" to your specific condition.